ARPIT73881/My-Giphy/README.md

 ## 🫡 Credits

-This portfolio was inspired by the work of [Piyush Agarwal](https://github.com/piyush-eon).
+This respository was inspired by the work of [Piyush Agarwal](https://github.com/piyush-eon).
 Their creativity and innovation motivated me to build my own version.